-As of December 30, 2010 As of December 31, 2009
+As of December 29, 2011 As of December 30, 2010

-Distributions payable \$ 24.1 \$ 22.0
+Distributions payable \$ 21.0 \$ 24.1

-Cost and other reimbursement 4.1 0.9
+Cost and other reimbursement 0.2 4.1

-Total \$ 28.2 \$ 22.9
+Total \$ 21.2 \$ 28.2

-8. Borrowings
+6. Borrowings

-On February 13, 2007, concurrently with the closing of the IPO of NCM Inc., NCM LLC entered into a senior secured credit facility with a group of lenders.
-The facility consists of a six-year \$80.0 million revolving credit facility and an eight-year, \$725.0 million term loan facility.
-The revolving credit facility portion is available, subject to certain conditions, for general corporate purposes of the Company in the ordinary course of business and for other transactions permitted under the credit agreement, and a portion is available for letters of credit.
+Senior secured credit facility-On February 13, 2007, concurrently with the closing of the IPO of NCM, Inc., NCM LLC entered into a senior secured credit facility with a group of lenders.
+The facility consisted of a six-year \$80.0 million revolving credit facility and an eight-year, \$725.0 million term loan facility.
+The revolving credit facility portion was available, subject to certain conditions, for general corporate purposes of the Company in the ordinary course of business and for other transactions permitted under the credit agreement, and a portion is available for letters of credit.
+The obligations under the credit facility are secured by a lien on substantially all of the assets of NCM LLC.